 2. Bonus Depreciation allows you to deduct 100% of certain assets in one year without an upper limit on the total amount you can deduct.
-To qualify for Bonus Depreciation, the item needs to have a useful life of 20 years or less (so it does not apply to your home) and be used for business 50% or more of the time.
-This second part is an important one for home-based child care providers since an expense, such as a driveway paving, that meets the criteria of having a useful life of fewer than 20 years may not qualify if the provider's time/space percentage is less than 50%.
+To qualify for Bonus Depreciation, the item needs to have a useful life of 20 years or less (so it does not apply to your home office) and be used for business 50% or more of the time.

-One exception, similar to Section 179 depreciation, is there are separate rules for vehicles.
+One exception, similar to Section 179 depreciation, is tis for vehicles.
 For vehicles under 6,000 pounds, you can expense \$19,200.
-For vehicles over 6,000 pounds, but less than 14,000 pounds, they do not have a limit.
+Vehicles over 6,000 pounds, but less than 14,000 pounds, do not have a limit.
 Just like Section 179 depreciation, you need to use the vehicle for your business at least 50% of the time based on the total miles driven and the amount of depreciation must be adjusted by the business use.